yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 One of the assumptions behind HTTP/2's prioritization scheme is that every resource has its priority.
-And that assumption works well for resources which have to be processed as a whole such as CSS and JavaScript.
-These resources are either critical or not, in their entirety.
+And that assumption works well for resources that have to be processed as a whole, such as CSS and JavaScript.
+Such resources are either critical or not, in their entirety.

 However, for streaming resource types, such as HTML and images, that assumption doesn't necessarily hold.

-If we consider HTML, its first few bytes which contain the `<head>`, enable the document to be committed and the critical resources to be requested are of the highest priority.
-At the same time, especially for long HTML files which go beyond the initial viewport, the last few bytes which are required to finish constructing the DOM, but are not required for the initial rendering, are of lower priority.
+If we consider HTML, its first few bytes, which contain the `<head>`, enable the document to be committed, and the critical resources to be requested are of the highest priority.
+At the same time, especially for long HTML files that go beyond the initial viewport, the last few bytes required to finish constructing the DOM, but not required for the initial rendering, are of lower priority.

-Similarly for images, the first bytes which contain the image's dimension are extremely important as they enable the browser the reserve space for the image and enable layout to stabilize.
+Similarly, the first bytes of images, which contain the image's dimensions are extremely important as they enable browsers to reserve space for the image and allow layout to stabilize.
-For progressive images, the first byte range which contain the first scan are significantly more important than the last bytes of the last scan.
+For progressive images, the byte range containing the first scan is significantly more important than the last bytes of the last scan.
 The former enable the browser to display the rough image (in low quality), while the latter provides small quality improvements.

-So download schemes which would enable us to download the first scans of all in-viewport images provide a significantly better user experience than ones which download images one-by-one.
+So download schemes that would enable us to download the first scans of all in-viewport images provide a significantly better user experience than ones which download images one by one.

 ![](media/progressive_download.png)

 <!-- Credit John Mellor -->

-Currently HTTP/2 priorities don't enable us to include such prioritization schemes into the protocol.
+Currently, HTTP/2 priorities don't enable us to include such prioritization schemes in the protocol.
-And even if it did, there's currently no way for the browser to know the exact byte ranges of the various images' before it started downloading them.
+And even if it did, there's currently no way for browsers to know the exact byte ranges of the various images before starting to download them.
 But that's potentially something we could improve in the future.

-In the meantime, smart servers could do that by overriding the priorities sent by the browser.
+In the meantime, smart servers could do it by overriding the priorities sent by the browser.

 # Delivering the right content at the right time
-Since the browser discovers the content progressively and content has different priorities, it is important to make sure that the application including the content does so in a way such that the right content is loaded at the right time, and critical and non-critical content are not mixed together.
+Since browsers discover content progressively, and content has different priorities, it is important to make sure the application including the content loads the right content at the right time, and critical and non-critical content are not mixed together.

 ## CSS - critical and non-critical
-Loading only the critical bits of your CSS upfront, while lazy loading the later-needed bits can be one of the most impactful optimizations your can apply to speed up your first paint and first meaningful paint rendering metrics.
+Loading only the critical parts of your CSS up front, while lazy-loading the rest can be one of the highest impact optimizations you can apply to speed up your first paint and first meaningful paint rendering metrics.

 Your CSS can probably be divided into three parts:

-* Critical CSS - CSS required to style elements which are present in the initial viewport.
+* Critical CSS: CSS required to style elements present in the initial viewport.
-* Non-critical CSS - CSS required to style elements outside of the initial viewport or in other parts of your site.
+* Non-critical CSS: CSS required to style elements outside of the initial viewport or in other parts of your site.
-* Unused CSS - CSS rules which are not used anywhere on your site.
+* Unused CSS: CSS rules not used anywhere on your site.

 With the advent of front-end CSS frameworks, such as Bootstrap, many sites are downloading significantly more CSS than they actually use.
-More often than not, they are loading it upfront, by simply add `<link rel=stylesheet>` tags into their markup.
+More often than not, they are loading it up front, by simply adding `<link rel="stylesheet">` tags into their markup.

 When the browser's preloader sees such tags, or when the equivalent elements get added to the browser's DOM tree, this CSS is downloaded at a high priority as it is considered critical.

-In terms of processing, since CSS is applied in a cascaded fashion, before it can be processed to calculate the page's styles, all the CSS code needs to be parsed and taken into account.
-That includes not just the CSS from a single file, but from all of your included CSS files - at least the ones in your document `<head>`.
+Because of the cascade, before it can be processed to calculate the page's styles, the complete CSS code needs to be parsed and taken into account.
+That includes not just the CSS from a single file, but from all of your included CSS files - at least the ones in your document's `<head>`.

-The reason for that is that any CSS rule down at the bottom of your CSS can override any rule at the top of it, so in order to know which rules actually apply, all of your CSS has to be processed.
+The reason is that any CSS rule down at the bottom of your CSS can override any rule at the top of it, so to know which rules actually apply, all your CSS has to be processed.

-Therefore it is highly recommended that you will only deliver upfront your critical CSS - the CSS absolutely needed for your page's initial render.
+Therefore it is highly recommended that you only deliver upfront your critical CSS: the CSS absolutely necessary for your page's initial render.
-All other CSS should be loaded asynchronously, in a non-render-blocking fashion.
+All other CSS should be loaded asynchronously, in a way that doesn't block rendering.

-And obviously, it's best to avoid sending down CSS you won't need.
+And obviously, it's best to avoid sending down CSS you simply won't need.

 ### How to deliver critical CSS
-So how do we deliver this critical CSS?
-What the best way to send it down to the browser?
+What's the best way to send critical CSS to the browser?

-Well, the simplest option is simply to include a `<link rel=stylesheet>` tag in your markup and let the browser discover that CSS file and download it.
+The simplest option is to include a `<link rel="stylesheet">` tag in your markup and let the browser discover the CSS file and download it.
 While that works, it's not the fastest option.
-The browser has to tokenize the HTML is order to start that download, which means an extra RTT plus some processing time before that download starts.
+The browser has to tokenize the HTML to start that download, which means an extra RTT plus some processing time before it starts.

-Another option is to inline that critical CSS into your HTML so that it will get delivered as part of the same resource, saving us an RTT.
+Another option is to inline critical CSS into your HTML so it will get delivered as part of the same resource, saving an RTT.
 That's a better option, especially if your critical CSS is fairly small.
 At the same time, your caching will suffer.
-Delivering the CSS inline means that you'll be sending it down again and again for every repeat visit on every page to your site.
-If the CSS is small enough it could be worth your while, but it's a trade-off you should be aware of.
+Delivering the CSS inline means you'll be sending it for every repeat visit to every page on your site.
+If the CSS is small enough, it could be worth your while, but it's a trade-off you should be aware of.

-A third option is to use H2 push in order to deliver critical CSS before your HTML even hits the browser.
+A third option is to use H2 Push to deliver critical CSS before your HTML even hits the browser.

 ### How to deliver non-critical CSS
-So we've covered how to deliver your critical CSS, but how do you deliver your non-critical one?
-We've seen earlier that adding it your your HTML as `<link rel=stylesheet>` will cause the browser to think it is blocking and hold off rendering until it's fully downloaded and processed.
+We've seen that adding CSS to your your HTML with `<link rel="stylesheet">` causes browsers to think it is blocking and hold off rendering until it's fully downloaded and processed.
 How do we avoid that?

-#### Using `requestAnimationFrame` as a first paint proxy
+#### Using `requestAnimationFrame` as a First-Paint Proxy
-One technique of making sure you don't load any non-critical CSS before the initial page renders is to trigger the loading of those CSS only after that render happens.
-While there's no direct event that fires when the initial render happens, the [first requestAnimationFrame event][first_raf] of the page corresponds to that pretty well.
+One technique to make sure you don't load any non-critical CSS before the initial page render is to trigger the loading of that CSS only after the render happens.
+While there's no direct event that fires when the initial render happens, the [first requestAnimationFrame event][first_raf] of the page corresponds to it pretty well.

-Loading of CSS at that point will not block the page's initial rendering, so its loading will have no negative side effect.
+Loading CSS at that point will not block the page's initial rendering, so it will have no negative side effect.

 ```
     var loadStyle = () => {